Hey!

 It was all a dream… but what happens when you actually start making that dream a reality?

-We’re here on a mission – to find the perfect location for The Homestead Hideaway, our Caribbean retreat and bar launching in 2028.
-And let me tell you, turning your biggest dreams into reality looks nothing like what you see on Instagram.
+We’re here on a mission — to find the perfect location for The Holmestead Hideaway, our Caribbean retreat and bar launching in 2028.
+And turning your biggest dreams into reality looks nothing like what you expect.

-When most people think about “international business expansion,” they imagine sleek boardrooms and polished presentations.
+When most people think about opening a bar in the Caribbean, they imagine warm breezes and easy living.
 The reality?
-It’s narrow mountain roads where you almost crash your rental car, meeting with government officials while sweating through your clothes, and praying constantly that you’re following God’s plan and not just your ego.
+It’s narrow mountain roads where you almost crash your rental car, meetings with government officials while sweating through your clothes, and praying constantly that you’re following God’s plan and not just your ego.

 Brian and I have narrowed down our top two locations: Grenada and St. Vincent/Bequia.
 This trip was all about getting serious — really serious — about making this happen.
 We’re talking meetings with real estate agents, attorneys, government officials, and local community leaders.
 This isn’t vacation mode.
 This is entrepreneurship in action.

-Our incredible realtor Lucille from Century 21 Grenada (who’s already a gift from God and will be joining The Brighter Side Society – she’s THAT amazing) took us to three properties.
-Here’s what we learned:
+Our incredible realtor Lucille from Century 21 Grenada — who’s already a gift from God and will be joining The Brighter Side Society, she’s that amazing — took us to three properties.
+Here’s what we learned about finding the right home for opening a bar in the Caribbean:

 This was on our radar from before, but seeing it again with fresh eyes showed us the truth.
 Yes, we thought we needed three acres.
 But massive land on a steep slope that we can’t actually build on?
 That’s not opportunity — that’s a money pit.
 Plus, it was way out of budget.
 We’re building something sustainable, not going broke chasing a fantasy.

 The best part?
-We walked up these incredible stone stairs to the top of the property, looked around at the jungle canopy, and both felt it: this is where The Homestead Hideaway could come to life.
+We walked up these incredible stone stairs to the top of the property, looked out at the jungle canopy, and both felt it: this is where The Holmestead Hideaway comes to life.

-Let me be real with you about what goes into a decision like this, because if you’re dreaming about international expansion, you need to know the truth:
+Let me be honest about what goes into a decision like this, because if you’re dreaming about international business expansion, you need to know the truth.

 Grenada is 12 miles from Venezuela.
-With political unrest happening there, some tourists (especially Europeans) are nervous about visiting the region.
+With political unrest happening there, some tourists — especially Europeans — are nervous about visiting the region.
 Is it actually dangerous?
 No. We feel completely safe.
 But perception affects tourism, and tourism affects business.
-We’ve got three years before we open, so we’re not panicking, but it’s something to watch.
+We have three years before we open, so we’re not panicking, but it’s something to watch closely.

-We’re meeting with government officials tomorrow, then attorneys.
-Wednesday we have a tour guide (set up by our advisor David – another angel God brought us) to really understand the local culture and community.
+We’re meeting with government officials and attorneys, and we have a tour guide set up by our advisor David — another angel God brought us — to really understand the local culture and community.
 Because here’s the thing: we’re not just buying land.
 We’re joining a community.

 We’re committed to using local contractors, local artisans, and local community members for everything we build.
 This isn’t about Americans coming in and taking over.
 This is about partnership, collaboration, and lifting up the people who call this island home.

-You might not be shopping for Caribbean real estate, but if you’re sitting on a big dream wondering if you should actually go for it, here’s what I want you to know:
+You might not be shopping for Caribbean real estate, but if you’re sitting on a big dream wondering whether you should actually go for it, here’s what this journey has taught us:

-2. Build Relationships First The best thing we did was connect with people like Lucille and David BEFORE we started making major decisions.
+2. Build relationships before you make decisions The best thing we did was connect with people like Lucille and David before we started making major decisions.
 They know the market, the culture, and the community.
 They’re helping us avoid expensive mistakes and find incredible opportunities.

-3. Not Every “Good” Option Is the Right Option Property #1 was beautiful.
-Property #2 had potential.
-But Property #3?
+3. Not every good option is the right option Property 1 was beautiful.
+Property 2 had potential.
+But Property 3?
 That’s the one that feels right in our spirits.
-Don’t settle for “good enough” when God has “absolutely perfect” waiting for you.
+Don’t settle for good enough when something absolutely perfect is waiting for you.

-5. Faith and Business Work Together Every step of this journey, we’re praying, surrendering, and trusting that if this is God’s plan, He’ll make it clear.
+5. Faith and business work together Every step of opening a bar in the Caribbean, we’re praying, surrendering, and trusting that if this is God’s plan, He’ll make it clear.
 If it’s not, He’ll close the door.
-That takes the pressure off and puts it where it belongs – in His hands.
+That takes the pressure off and puts it where it belongs.

-Wednesday: Local tour to really understand the community and culture.
+Wednesday: a local tour to really understand the community and culture.

-Then we head to St. Vincent and Bequia for Part 2 of this adventure.
-We’ll meet with realtors, an architect, and possibly even the Prime Minister of St. Vincent (!).
+Then we head to St. Vincent and Bequia for part two of this adventure — meetings with realtors, an architect, and possibly even the Prime Minister of St. Vincent.

-By the end of this week, we should know where The Homestead Hideaway will call home.
+By the end of this week, we’ll know where The Holmestead Hideaway will call home.

-This is just the beginning, friends.
-Episode 41 gives you the full behind-the-scenes of our Grenada adventure – complete with the actual sounds of the ocean, our real conversations, and all the raw, unfiltered truth about what it takes to build something this big.
+Episode 41 of Never Stop Dreaming Biggie gives you the full behind-the-scenes of our Grenada adventure — complete with the actual sounds of the ocean, our real conversations, and all the unfiltered truth about what it takes to start opening a bar in the Caribbean.

-Episode 42 (dropping next week) will take you to St. Vincent and Bequia, and we’ll share our final decision about where we’re building.
+Episode 42 takes you to St. Vincent and Bequia, and we share our final decision about where we’re building.

 If you’ve been waiting for permission to dream bigger, consider this it.
 Your dreams aren’t too big.
 Your vision isn’t too wild.
-And you’re absolutely capable of making it happen.
+And you are absolutely capable of making it happen.

 It’s December.
 It’s 80 degrees.
 And this could be yours in 2028 at The Homestead Hideaway.